-Because migraines and headaches can be so debilitating and interfere with daily life, it makes it difficult for people with these conditions to exercise regularly.
-In fact, one study showed that there is a strong association between the prevalence of migraines and low physical activity.
+Migraines and headaches can be so debilitating and can interfere in so many aspects of daily life, that it’s difficult for sufferers to exercise regularly.
+In fact, one study showed that there’s a strong association between the prevalence of migraines and low physical activity.
 With increasing headache frequency, physical activity levels tend to decrease.
-The trouble is, exercise is vital for good health, protecting your brain, fighting depression, improving digestive health, and more.
-Plus, it can also help to treat your headaches too.

-The problem with exercising as a way for how to help migraines is that both too little and too much can be harmful.
 Researchers know that exercise can trigger a migraine, especially when someone is not used to physical activity.
-But on the other hand, exercise can also help prevent headaches from occurring.
+On the other hand, exercise can also help prevent headaches from occurring.
 There are many reasons for this.
 For one, intense aerobic exercise triggers the production of endorphins, which act as inhibitors of pain.

 So how can you reconcile both the potentially beneficial and potentially harmful effects of exercise if you suffer from headaches?
-The authors of one review paper conclude, “This makes the therapeutic window for exercise in chronic musculoskeletal pain very narrow, with too little exercise averting beneficial effects and too much exercise aggravating symptoms.”
+The authors of one review paper conclude that “the therapeutic window for exercise in chronic musculoskeletal pain very narrow, with too little exercise averting beneficial effects and too much exercise aggravating symptoms.”

 Studies show that headache symptoms often get worse when people begin an exercise program.
-And unsurprisingly, this often stops people from continuing.
-However, the risk of having a headache often decreases after a period of habituation, after the patient has gotten used to a regular exercise regime; researchers think that it might be better to train the brain and body to get used to exercise rather than avoiding it completely as a trigger.
+Not surprisingly, this often stops people from continuing.
+However, the risk of having a headache often decreases after a period of habituation, after the patient has become used to a regular exercise regime; researchers think it might be better to train the brain and body to get used to exercise rather than avoiding it completely as a trigger.

 So don’t be discouraged if at first your symptoms get worse.
-They will likely get better if you stick to it.
-And in order to continue to exercise without exacerbating symptoms too much, researchers suggest that when you are just starting out, you very slowly increase both the duration and intensity of your workout.
+They’ll likely get better if you stick to it.
+In order to continue to exercise without exacerbating symptoms, researchers suggest starting very slowly, gradually increasing both the duration and intensity of your workout.

-Exercise that is built up very slowly to avoid a “crash and burn” effect due to overexertion is called graded exercise.
-It is also very helpful for chronic fatigue syndrome.
+Exercise that builds up very slowly to avoid a “crash and burn” effect due to overexertion is called “graded exercise.”
+It’s also helpful for chronic fatigue syndrome.
 To learn more about how to use graded exercise to build up to a manageable and effective exercise regime, read more here.

 Remember, doing too much (in terms of frequency, intensity, or duration) can aggravate your headaches.
 So don’t set expectations for yourself too high.
-You don’t need to run marathons to help yourself feel better, and you probably shouldn’t.
-There are many moderate activities that will still get your heart pumping and your muscles working without pushing your body too hard.
+You don’t need to run marathons to help yourself feel better.
+All kinds of moderate activities will get your heart pumping and your muscles working without pushing your body too hard—and causing headache symptoms.

-As far as specific types of exercise go, experts suggest aerobic exercise (at a moderate level, not at maximum intensity) to be best for migraine prevention, and neck and shoulder exercises to be especially helpful for chronic tension-type headache.
+As far as specific types of exercise go, experts suggest aerobic exercise (at a moderate level, not at maximum intensity) to be best for migraine prevention, and neck and shoulder exercises to be especially helpful for preventingchronic tension-type headaches.

 Researchers also warn that recovery following exercise is often delayed in people with chronic pain conditions, because of dysfunctions in the stress response system.
-Be sure to let yourself recover fully after workouts, and remember not to push yourself too hard.
+Be sure to let yourself recover fully after workouts.

-It took me a very long time to build up to my almost daily interval training exercise regime.
+It took me a long time to build up to my almost daily interval training exercise regime.
 I had to begin with months of frequent walks at first, after which I added in bouts of light jogging.
 I then began doing circuit training, but only at a very low intensity and with many breaks.
-Over a year later, I have been able to build up my tolerance and now I can do a forty-minute high intensity workout without triggering a migraine.
+After about a year, I was able to build up my tolerance, and now I can do a 40-minute, high-intensity workout without triggering a migraine.
 And I can truly say that since I have begun exercising regularly, my migraines have improved immensely.
 I haven’t felt better in years.